surgical-vision/ttrack/README.md

 Install Guide
 -------------

+Clone the Image and Quaternion header repositories to the deps directory.
 Eventually I will get around to properly learning CMake.
 Until then...

 * Linux - Grab the makefile from the build directory and copy to the root directory.
-Edit path to boost/opencv if necessary.
+Edit path to dependencies.
 Build with Make.

 * Windows - Use Visual Studio solution in the build directory.